ArielCoinOrg/arielcoin/doc/build-osx.md

 ## Running Qtum Core

-Qtum Core should now be available at `./src/qtumd`.
+Qtum Core should now be available at `./src/arield`.
-If you compiled support for the GUI, it should be available at `./src/qt/qtum-qt`.
+If you compiled support for the GUI, it should be available at `./src/qt/ariel-qt`.

-The first time you run `qtumd` or `qtum-qt`, it will start downloading the blockchain.
+The first time you run `arield` or `ariel-qt`, it will start downloading the blockchain.
 This process could take many hours, or even days on slower than average systems.

 By default, blockchain and wallet data files will be stored in: